hashicorp/terraform-provider-aws/website/docs/r/msk_cluster.html.markdown

 * `configuration_info` - (Optional) Configuration block for specifying a MSK Configuration to attach to Kafka brokers.
 See below.
 * `encryption_info` - (Optional) Configuration block for specifying encryption.
 See below.
 * `enhanced_monitoring` - (Optional) Specify the desired enhanced MSK CloudWatch monitoring level.
 See [Monitoring Amazon MSK with Amazon CloudWatch](https://docs.aws.amazon.com/msk/latest/developerguide/monitoring.html)
+* `open_monitoring` - (Optional) Configuration block for JMX and Node monitoring for the MSK cluster.
+See below.
 * `tags` - (Optional) A mapping of tags to assign to the resource

 ### broker_node_group_info Argument Reference